Welshy92/rescue-the-royalty/docs/testing.md

 * Armageddon's stats were only being randomised the first time you face them.
 Fixed by adding the random roll into the armageddon function.

+* Slash button was calling all attack functions.
+Other attacks were calling none.
+Corrected event listeners.
+(Thank you Mr.Bim!)

 ### **Known Bugs**

 Enemy and Player HP bars do not show.
 Div size is showing as 0x0 on page despite dev tools stating differently.